Below are some of the frequently asked questions. Click on each question to read the answer.

 What should I wear to class?

 Wear clothes that are loose and/or stretchy enough to permit you to move freely, but not so loose that they distract you as you move around.
 Layers are recommended – there are typically some active times during class when you may build up some heat and feel warm and times when you may be relaxing and feel cool.
-Temperatures vary seasonally in the studio.
-In the winter, our heater keeps it cozy warm; in the spring and fall, we open the windows and enjoy moderate temperatures; in the summer, we fire up our giant ceiling fans to create a cooling breeze.
+If practicing outdoors, please dress appropriately for the weather conditions.

 Can I wear socks and shoes?